danieldinu2030/array-sorting-algorithms/README.md

 # Sorting Algorithms for Integer Arrays

-We implement 3 sorting algorithms for integer arrays.
+The implementation of 3 sorting algorithms for integer arrays.

 ##Bubble Sort

-The Bubble Sort algorithm sorts the array in ascending order.
+The Bubble Sort algorithm sorts the array in ascending order using two nested for loops.

+The algorithm is implemented in C.

+##Merge Sort

+The Merge Sort algorithm sorts the array in ascending order using the divide et impera method.

+The algorithm is implemented in C.

+##Radix Sort

+The Radix Sort algorithm sorts the array in ascending order using auxiliary functions to compare the digits of the same significance.

 The algorithm is implemented in C.